tav/nodelint/README.md

 reporters
 ---------

-By default nodelint uses an internal `reporter` function to output it's results to the console.
-For basic use it's possible to alter the `error_prefix` and `error_suffix` colors within your `config.js` file.
-This will prepend or append coloring information to the results when JSLint complains about your code.
-There may be times when a more customizable reporting system might be needed (*i.e.
+By default nodelint uses an internal `reporter` to output it's results to the console.
-IDE/Text Editor integrations or customized console outputs*).
+There may be times when a more customizable reporting system might be needed (*i.e. IDE/Text Editor integrations or customized console outputs*).

-nodelint allows you to designate a custom reporter for outputting the results from JSLint's run.
-This `reporter` function will override the default function built into nodelint.
-To utilize a custom reporter first create a js file that has a function in it named `reporter`:
+`nodelint` allows you to designate a custom reporter for outputting the results from JSLint's run.
+This `reporter` will override the default one built into nodelint.
+To utilize a custom reporter first create a js file that exports `reporter` function:

 `example-reporter.js`:

     var util = require('util');

-    function reporter(results) {
+    function report(results) {
         var len = results.length;
         util.puts(len + ' error' + ((len === 1) ? '' : 's'));
     }

+    export.report = report;

 Then when you run nodelint from the command line, pass in the customized
 reporter: